clintam/surf/README.md

 [![Build Status](https://travis-ci.org/clintam/surf.svg)](https://travis-ci.org/clintam/surf#)
 ***

+#### Application

+Meet surfbot, the bot that surfs the web so you don't have to.
+Tell it about some websites, and a bot will visit them for you.
+Important bits of the website are presented in a web ui as well as a (slack) chatbot.

+Pretty basic functionality, but built with some tech bling:
+* Real time updates with websockets
+* A chat interface (slack)
+* Isomorphic javascript: same web client used in server and browser

 A sweet nodejs stack using mongo, react, socket.io, and botkit.
 Infrastructure is managed with docker and make.

+### Dev guide

 Developer sanity is achieved via:
 * Leveraging modern javascript (ES6)
 * Efficient hot-swapping for live development cycles
 * Reproducible, isolated environments for dev and testing
 * CI practices (linting, unit tests, and functional verification)
-* Isomorphic codebase: abstractions shared for REST APIs, web UX, and chat UX

-#### Application

-YATL (yet another todo list), but with some tech bling:
-* Real time updates with websockets
-* A chat interface (slack)

 #### Quickstart

 * Install Docker
-* Build, test, bring up dev environment `make`
+* Build, bring up dev environment `make dev`

 OR